 The State has set goals for reducing GHG emissions by 2020 and 2050 through AB 32 and Executive Order (EO) S-3-05, respectively.
 The State has also provided guidance to local jurisdictions as "essential partners" in achieving the State's goals by identifying a 2020 recommended reduction goal.
-That goal, stated in the AB 32 Scoping Plan, was for local governments to achieve a 15% reduction below 2005 levels by 2020, which aligns with the State's goal of not exceeding 1990 emissions levels by 20204.
-In 2012, City staff recommended a GHG reduction target consistent with this approach for both the community and municipal operations.
+That goal, stated in the AB 32 Scoping Plan, was for local governments to achieve a 15% reduction below 2005 levels by 2020, which aligns with the State's goal of not exceeding 1990 emissions levels by 20206.
 The State's long term target is to emit no more than 20% of 1990 levels by 2050 (or, a reduction of 80% below 1990 levels by 2050).
 The State has not provided an interim target, nor has it provided guidance to local governments beyond the 2020 emissions target recommendations.
 It is however clear that the issue of climate change will not end in 2020 and continued reductions should be achieved to keep the State on a path toward the 2050 goal.
-A straight-line projection from the 2020 to 2050 goals would result in a reduction goal of 49% below 2005 levels by 2035.
+A straight-line projection from the 2020 to 2050 goals would result in a reduction goal of 49% below 2005 levels by 2035 midpoint.

 Ultimately, the City will determine the level of reductions that it can and should achieve.
-The City has not made a recommendation for reduction goals past 2020 and the long-term recommended targets provided below are guidance based on consistency with the State's goals.
+The recommended targets provided below are guidance based on consistency with the State's goals.